dotnet/runtime/docs/coreclr/clr-code-guide.md

 - Don't disassemble your own code.
 Breakpoints generally work by writing a "break opcode" (int3 on x86) into the instruction stream.
 Thus when you disassemble your code, you may get the breakpoint opcode instead of your own original opcode.
 Currently, we have to workaround this by having all runtime disassembly ask the debugger if there's a break opcode at the targeted address, and that's painful.
 - Avoid self-modifying code.
 Avoid this for the same reasons that you shouldn't disassemble your own code.
 If you modify your own code, that would conflict with the debugger adding breakpoints there.
 - Do not change behavior when under the debugger.
 An app should behave identically when run outside or under the debugger.
 This is absolutely necessary else we get complaints like "my program only crashes when run under the debugger".
 This is also necessary because somebody may attach a debugger to an app after the fact.
 Specific examples of this:
   - Don't assume that just because an app is under the debugger that somebody is trying to debug it.
   - Don't add additional run-time error checks when under the debugger.
 For example, avoid code like:  if ((IsDebuggerPresent() && (argument == null)) { throw MyException(); }
   - Avoid massive perf changes when under the debugger.
 For example, don't use an interpreted stub just because you're under the debugger.
 We then get bugs like [my app is 100x slower when under a debugger](http://blogs.msdn.com/b/jmstall/archive/2006/01/17/pinvoke-100x-slower.aspx).
-  	-Avoid algorithmic changes.
+  - Avoid algorithmic changes.
 For example, do not make the JIT generate non-optimized code just because an app is under the debugger.
 Do not make the loader policy resolve to a debuggable-ngen image just because an app is under the debugger.
 - Separate your code into a) side-effect-free (non-mutating) read-only accessors and b) functions that change state.
 The motivation is that the debugger needs to be able to read-state in a non-invasive way.
 For example, don't just have GetFoo() that will lazily create a Foo if it's not available.
 Instead, split it out like so:
   - GetFoo() - fails if a Foo does not exist.
 Being non-mutating, this should also be GC_NOTRIGGER.
 Non-mutating will also make it much easier to DAC-ize.
 This is what the debugger will call.
   - and GetOrCreateFoo() that is built around GetFoo().
 The rest of the runtime can call this.
   - The debugger can then just call GetFoo(), and deal with the failure accordingly.
 - If you add a new stub (or way to call managed code), make sure that you can source-level step-in (F11) it under the debugger.
 The debugger is not psychic.
 A source-level step-in needs to be able to go from the source-line before a call to the source-line after the call, or managed code developers will be very confused.
 If you make that call transition be a giant 500 line stub, you must cooperate with the debugger for it to know how to step-through it.
 (This is what StubManagers are all about.
 See [src\vm\stubmgr.h](https://github.com/dotnet/coreclr/blob/master/src/vm/stubmgr.h)).
 Try doing a step-in through your new codepath under the debugger.
 - **Beware of timeouts** : The debugger may completely suspend your process at arbitrary points.
 In most cases, the debugger will do the right thing (and suspend your timeout too), but not always.
 For example, if you have some other process waiting for info from the debuggee, it [may hit a timeout](http://blogs.msdn.com/b/jmstall/archive/2005/11/11/contextswitchdeadlock.aspx).
 - **Use CLR synchronization primitives (like Crst)**.
 In addition to all the reasons listed in the synchronization section, the CLR-aware primitives can cooperate with the debugging services.
 For example: